Karaborg/My-Docker-Notes/README.md

 ...
 ```

-Now, before we start, we also need to add another bind mount for our nginx.
-The server we created does not know which file to make a connection yet.
-So, we will open the `docker-compose.yaml` file again and add another bind mount under nginx service like this:
+Now, before we start, we also need to add another bind mount for our Nginx.
+The server we created does not know which file to make a connection to yet.
+So, we will open the `docker-compose.yaml` file again and add another bind mount under Nginx service like this:
 ```
 version: '3.8'
 services: